openfoodfoundation/ofn-install/README.md

 ### Build and install notes

-For production and staging servers you will need to enter the site url and smtp details through the OFN admin interface before the site is fully functional.
+For production and staging servers you will need to enter the site URL and SMTP details through the OFN admin interface before the site is fully functional.

 ## Deployment

-This gets a copy of `openfoodnetwork` from a git repo that your specify (in `vars.yml`), put it onto the server, and then do ruby/rake/rails tasks and configuration needed so that it can run.
+This gets a copy of [openfoodnetwork](https://github.com/openfoodfoundation/openfoodnetwork) from a git repo that your specify (in `vars.yml`), put it onto the server, and then do ruby/rake/rails tasks and configuration needed so that it can run.
 The main tasks accomplished are:

 * copy OFN from a git repo to the server
-* create the db if needed
+* create the database if needed
-* run db migrations
+* run database migrations
 * precompile assets used by OFN
 * creates seed data
 * creates an initial admin user